 It may sound silly to say some of this but most likely you’ve not done this before so it’s always good to start somewhere!
 Date, time, and location of the wedding ceremony and reception.
 It’s up to you if you want to included the full address and postcode of your venue, as not everyone will be local.

 2. WEDDING HOSTS

-The traditional wording for invitations was that the Brides parents hosted the wedding (as they were paying) e.g. ‘Mr & Mrs would like to invite you to the marriage of their daughter’.
-Now it’s more common that the Bride and Groom and paying for the wedding so it can be phrased ‘Lindsay & David would like to invite you to their wedding’.
-Also a more modern way to include everyone is to say ‘Together with their families’.
+The traditional wording for invitations was that the Brides parents hosted the wedding (as they were paying) e.g. ‘Mr & Mrs Smith would like to invite you to the marriage of their daughter’.
+Now it’s more common that the couple themselves pay for the wedding, so it can be phrased ‘Lindsay & David would like to invite you to their wedding’.
+Also a more modern way to include everyone is to say ‘Together with their families ’.

 3. RSVP DETAILS

 The term "RSVP" comes from the French expression répondez s'il vous plaît, meaning "please respond”.
 You need to provide a date that guests have to reply by.
 This will usually be a few weeks before you need to confirm with the venue.
 You can ask your guests to reply to an address (with postcode) or increasingly commonly by email or text.
 It’s not set in stone that you have to send an RSVP card with your invitation, it up to you if you want to include this in your wedding invitations.
 If you would like your guests to RSVP to a wedding website or by text/email, then you obviously wouldn’t need to include one.

 4. ACCOMMODATION DETAILS

 Things to include in your Wedding Invitations can be info on where you guests can stay after your wedding.
 You may have worked out a deal with your venue that your guests get a discounted rate, so you’ll need to tell them this.
 It might be that you can’t stay at your venue so you’ll need to tell people the best alternative accommodation in the area.